-(3) \textbf{an dynamic analysis;} Only reading the script and source code may not be sufficient to sketch out the entire protocol between proxy and app.
+(3) \textbf{Dynamic analysis.} Only reading the script and source code may not be sufficient to sketch out the entire protocol between proxy and app.
 The objective of dynamic analysis is to find both control flow and data flow occurred when the app interacts with service proxy.
 Reading logs through \texttt{logcat} is a simple but effective way to gain a brief understanding to the protocol.
-However, hooking by \textit{Xposed} framework will be one of the best solution to complete the analysis when the source code has been enforced with strict obfuscation or an authentication has been applied onto the socket channel between app and proxy server.
-Hooking method could be forced onto the key methods in class(es) in charge of communication between app and proxy which has been discovered in last step, then sniff and extract the arguments passed in and return value through the system logs.
-According to the case studies in this project, the methods to be hooked are mostly used to handle the action trigger (e.g. \texttt{takeScreenshot}) and socket channel I/O (e.g. \texttt{write}).
+However, hooking by \emph{Xposed} framework will be one of the best solutions to complete the analysis when the source code has been enforced with strict obfuscation or an authentication has been applied onto the socket channel between app and proxy server.
+Hooking method could be enforced onto the key methods in the class that takes responsibility to the communication between app and proxy, then sniff and extract the arguments passed in and return value through the system logs.
+According to the case studies in this work, the methods to be hooked are mostly used to handle the action trigger (e.g. \texttt{takeScreenshot}) and socket channel I/O (e.g. \texttt{write}).
 Hooking on the prior method(s) by printing logs could show us the control flow of the protocol, and hooking on the latter method(s) by extracting arguments' value could help us understand the data flow between service proxy and app itself.
-By now with both control flow and data flow confirmed, the protocol between service proxy and app, which used to escalate privilege on Android OS, has been unveiled.
+By now with both control flow and data flow confirmed, the communication protocol has been unveiled.

-(4) \textbf{authentication analysis if any;} There is very possibly an authentication process if any series of numbers or a random string was found in the data flow of the protocol.
-In that case, it is encouraged to clarify if the password a constant (like app II) or dynamic (like app III); then followed by determining relationship between the password and life cycle of app or/and proxy(s) if the password is found to be dynamic.
-For the dynamic password, if the password change is triggered by proxy and independent of app itself, the password is generally stored at somewhere that the app has permission to read; otherwise the password itself or the mechanism of its changing should be able to be found in app's source code.
+(4) \textbf{Authentication analysis.} There is very likely an authentication process if any series of numbers or a random string to be found in the data flow of the protocol.
+In that case, it is encouraged to clarify if the password is a constant string or dynamically generated.
+For the dynamically generated password, the password issuing should be solely performed by either the proxy or the app itself.
+The password is generally stored at somewhere that both the app and proxy have permission to read.